Gestational diabetes mellitus

 Gestational diabetes: causes

-The risk group usually includes women who have:
+The risk group usually includes women who:

 - Polyhydramnios (the amount of amniotic fluid is higher than normal);